Richard Pitino says Gophers program can progress even without Daniel Oturu

 The Gophers coach expected both of those outcomes, he said in an interview Tuesday with the Star Tribune.

-“We certainly talked throughout the year,” Pitino said about Oturu, who declared for the NBA Draft on Monday.
-“What I loved about Daniel is he’s always been very good about communication.
-We’re all trying to do what’s best for him and what’s best for the program.
+"We certainly talked throughout the year," Pitino said about Oturu, who declared for the NBA draft on Monday.
+"What I loved about Daniel is he's always been very good about communication.
+We're all trying to do what's best for him and what's best for the program.
 He had such a great year, especially statistically.
-And he’s got an NBA game, so it just made sense.”
+And he's got an NBA game, so it just made sense."

 After talking with Oturu recently, Pitino knew it was time to let his star big man go pursue his NBA dream.